Lima Consensus: Implementation

 The Lima Consensus as established by the Fujimori administration focused on deregulation and privatization with the goal of establishing a neoliberal economy.
 Fujimori and the Consensus experienced support as the public began to distrust left wing groups following the Velasco dictatorship and due to actions of communist guerrillas during the internal conflict.
 As the Fujimori government began to implement their economic policy, his administration attempted to rewrite Peru's economic history, with Minister of the Economy Carlos Boloña inaccurately stating "during the three decades that preceded to date, populist, socialist or mercantilist ideas and governments exercised almost absolute predominance in our country".
 Fujimori then instituted economic shock therapy policies described as "Fujishock"; Peru experienced macroeconomic stability though millions of Peruvians were instantly sent into poverty.
-The dismantling of political parties in the 1990s resulted with weaker newcoming politicians into the twenty first century since technocrats that existed in Fujimori's government would go on to promote the Consensus and dominate politics in Peru.
+The dismantling of political parties in the 1990s resulted in weaker politicians entering politics in the twenty-first century, since technocrats from Fujimori's government would go on to promote the Consensus and dominate politics in Peru.

-The Lima Consensus is a more radical manifestation of Washington Consensus due to its proactive push for economic liberalization and a limited—and often ineffective—level of state regulation or institutional fortification.
+The Lima Consensus is a more radical manifestation of the Washington Consensus due to its proactive push for economic liberalization and a limited—and often ineffective—level of state regulation or institutional fortification.

 As the Washington Consensus lost popularity in the 2000s, a more defined Lima Consensus began to emerge in Peru simultaneously as the economy improved during the 2000s commodities boom.
-The economic boom Peru experienced did not develop a stronger government however, with deregulation and privatization becoming more established due to the Consensus following the fall of the Fujimori government while elites supporting the Consensus gained veto power in the government.
-Governments in the early twenty first century also prevented funding for social programs such as education, healthcare and poverty programs, with Peru spending much below the Latin American average.
-Alejandro Toledo continued to promote the decentralization of Peru, while the former social democrat Alan García took implementation of the consensus even further, adopting policies similar to Augusto Pinochet and combatting with indigenous groups opposed to mining in their communities, events culminating with the 2009 political crisis that saw civilians against an oil development in the Amazon rainforest massacred.
+The economic boom Peru experienced did not develop a stronger government, however, with deregulation and privatization becoming more established following the fall of the Fujimori government while elites supporting the Consensus gained veto power in the government.
+Governments in the early twenty-first century also underfunded social programs such as education, healthcare and poverty programs, with Peru spending much below the Latin American average.
+Alejandro Toledo continued to promote the decentralization of Peru, while the former social democrat Alan García took implementation of the consensus even further - La República likened his economic policies to those of Pinochet - and clashed with indigenous groups opposed to mining in their communities, events culminating in the 2009 Bagua clashes over oil and mining development in the Amazon, in which official counts recorded 23 police officers and 10 civilians killed, with Indigenous organizations alleging a higher toll.
 The Consensus effectively paralyzed the government of Ollanta Humala.
-Keiko Fujimori, the daughter of Alberto Fujimori, has been a major proponent for the Lima Consensus, utilizing the support of neoliberal economist Hernando de Soto to support her position during her elections.
+Keiko Fujimori, the daughter of Alberto Fujimori, has been a major proponent of the Lima Consensus, using the support of neoliberal economist Hernando de Soto to support her position during her elections.
 In 2020, the Congress of Peru refused to ratify the Escazú Agreement regarding environmental rights due to the beliefs surrounding the Lima Consensus, arguing that it would violate the sovereignty of Peru.

-Following the 2021 Peruvian general election that saw leftist candidate Pedro Castillo elected into the presidency, Fitch Solutions warned that his election posed "substantial risks to the 'Lima Consensus', the investor-friendly economic policy framework that has persisted over the last 20 years".
+Following the 2021 Peruvian general election that saw leftist candidate Pedro Castillo elected to the presidency, Fitch Solutions warned that his election posed "substantial risks to the 'Lima Consensus', the investor-friendly economic policy framework that has persisted over the last 20 years".